-it doesn’t matter if you just met someone today, if you are already seriously dating, or if it takes you more time to find the right person.
+It doesn’t matter if you just met someone today, if you think you are ready for serious dating, or if it takes you more time to find the right person.
 The key to a great relationship isn’t getting lucky, it’s getting serious about who you are and what you want.
 You have to decide if you are ready to “date with purpose.”

 When you date with purpose, each date can help you figure out what kind of person would make you happy and what kind of person wouldn’t.